rattermeyer/jps/README.md

-# Java Process Scanner
+# Java Scanner

-The Java Process Scanner scans for java installations and running java processes on the current host and creates a csv file with information about the JRE/JDK instances, that have been found.
+The Java Scanner scans for java installations and running java processes on the current host and creates a csv file with information about the JRE/JDK instances, that have been found.

 The information helps to determine, if a license is required for the used version, due to the changed Oracle license terms.

+The java scanner is implemented in golang.

 # compile